SaurabhJha/SaurabhJha.github.io/_posts/2020-06-12-implementing-regular-expressions.md

 With this algorithm, we have solved the problem 1 stated above.

+## Conclusion
+A C++ implementation of the above ideas can be found [here](https://github.com/SaurabhJha/roady-lang/tree/master/tokeniser).

 ## References
 <p id="1">
   [1] Sipser, Michael.
 Introduction to the Theory of Computation.
 3rd edition.
 Cengage Learning.
 2012